djlucas/NetworkInventory/README.txt

                 The other two are to taste, but not necessary, though I usually include them.
                 Edit after creation and choose only Domain Profile (advanced tab).

-Additionally, LabTech also requires the firewall open for the network Probe.
-Create a new rule, choose:
-                Custom->All programs->Any->local:Any,remote:These IP addresses (insert DC/Probe IPs here)->
-                Allow->Only Domain->Allow DC/Probe connections->Finish

-These can all be done in the same GPO.

 ===

 Manual Run: